-- receptive language

-- expressive language
+- receptive language - · expressive language

 - speech production

 - social interaction

 - social communication

-We also utilise a range of specialist staff that work for or with KHNES e.g. our mental health clinician, or Children and Young Peoples Services (ChYps).
+We also utilise a range of specialist staff that work for or with TRS e.g. mental health clinicians or Children and Young Peoples Services (ChYPS).

-The purpose of this more detailed assessment is to understand what additional resources and different approaches are required to enable the pupil to make better progress both whilst attending KHNES and eventually transitioning to their next educational provision.
-These will be shared with parents and home school put into a SEND support plan and reviewed regularly, and refined / revised if necessary at the pupils review meetings.
+The purpose of this more detailed assessment is to understand what additional resources and different approaches are required to enable the pupil to make better progress both whilst attending TRS and eventually transitioning to their next educational provision.
+These will be shared with parents and home school, put into a SEND support plan and reviewed regularly, then refined/revised if necessary at the pupil's review meetings.
 Generally pupils will be identified by the home school and placed on their SEND register before the pupil is referred to the service.
-However if the school has not identified the pupil's SEND needs KHNES will inform them of any needs that arise during their time with KHNES.
+However if the school has not identified the pupil's SEND needs TRS will inform them of any needs that arise during their time with TRS.
 This is often the case when pupils are in a smaller learning environment where a need can be more easily identified.

 If the pupil is able to make good progress using this additional and different resource (but would not be able to maintain this good progress without it) we will continue to identify the pupil as having an SEND.
 If the pupil is able to maintain good progress without the additional and different resources he or she will not be identified with SEND.
-When any change in identification of SEND is proposed by KHNES we will consult with the home school, parents and other professionals involved with the pupils care will be notified by the home school.
+When any change in identification of SEND is proposed by TRS we will consult with the home school, parents and other professionals involved with the pupil's care.

 We ensure that all teachers and support staff who work with the pupil are aware of the support to be provided and the teaching approaches to be used.
-This will typically be in the form of a confidential hub file identifying the pupils and providing strategies to support individual students in class and an assessment centre profile.
+This will typically be in the form of a confidential file identifying the pupils and providing strategies to support individual students in class.